sjkimplus/hi-clear/README-en.md

   <img src="./images/cicd_error2.png" alt="cicd_error2" width="800" />

 __[Root Cause 2]__ <br>
-We assumed that it wasm because the command was missing the revision number (18) required to locate the task definition.
+We assumed that it was because the command was missing the revision number (18) required to locate the task definition.

   <img src="./images/cicd_solve2.png" alt="cicd_solve2" width="600" />